tagdynamics-org/osm-extract-tags/README.md

 Map elements are **versioned** and **timestamped**.
 So editing an object creates a new version of the object with updated data.
 Similarly, objects are **deleted** by creating a new version with a visible flag set to false.
 Thus, any changes or deletes can be reverted.

-## OpenStreetMap data dumps
+## OpenStreetMap data exports

-Various snapshots are available of the full OSM data:
+Various data exports are available of the OSM data:

 - the latest data (with no edit histories): [updated daily](https://wiki.openstreetmap.org/wiki/Planet.osm) (~40GB as of 7/2018).
 - the full history [updated weekly](https://planet.openstreetmap.org/planet/full-history/), (~65GB as of 7/2018).